Passivhaus Plus (Passive House)

 What It Isn’t

 Passivhaus is not “passive solar.”
-The term “passive” was partly a nod by Dr. Feist to the inspiration for the standard, the passive solar and super-insulated houses built in Canada and the US in the late seventies and early eighties–which though they were headed in the right direction, had significant issues with indoor air quality and durability.
-While PHPP does intimately consider the relationship of the orientation, size, solar heat gain coefficient and U-value of windows to the energy use of the building, a Passivhaus building will not have large walls of south-facing glass and no windows elsewhere.
+The term “passive” was partly a nod by Dr. Feist to the inspiration for the standard, the passive solar and super-insulated houses built in Canada and the US in the late seventies and early eighties–which though they were headed in the right direction, had significant issues with meeting their performance aspirations, as well as issues with indoor air quality and durability.
+While PHPP does intimately consider the relationship of the orientation, size, solar heat gain coefficient and U-value of windows to the energy use of the building, a Passivhaus building will not have large walls of south-facing glass and few windows elsewhere.
+You can put the windows where you want them.
 It will not have Trombe walls, large amounts of thermal mass such as columns of water stored in black barrels inside, or attached greenhouses with rock beds for thermal storage.
 It will not be earth-bermed.
 It certainly does not have to look like a solar house from the seventies.
 (Thank goodness.)

 Passivhaus is not “net-zero energy.”
-While many Passive buildings will undoubtedly have solar panels on the roofs, and some may have wind mills or other means of producing energy on-site, energy produced by those means is not required or indeed even counted toward meeting the international Passive House standard, and it can only be used to offset a small amount of energy use in the PHIUS standard in order to be as cost-effective as possible.
-Passive House, by reducing heating energy use to 10% of typical, does make it easier to achieve net-zero energy, since you are making up a much smaller proportion of energy needs with on-site generation, instead of the 20%-30% or 50% left after applying other means or standards of reducing energy use.
+While many Passive buildings will undoubtedly have solar panels on the roofs, and some may have windmills or other means of producing energy on-site, energy produced by those means is not required or indeed even counted toward meeting the international Passive House standard, and it can only be used to offset a small amount of energy use in the PHIUS standard in order to make meeting the Passive House standard as cost-effective as possible.
+Passive House, by reducing heating energy use to 10% of typical, does make it easier to achieve net-zero energy, since you are making up a much smaller proportion of energy needs with on-site generation, instead of the larger amounts left after applying other less-ambitious means or standards of reducing energy use.